samruddhi220601/EV-Charging/index.md

 ## Data Sources
 #### Cars per Household:
 Because the Census API was unavailable during the project timeline, data for vehicles per household at the census tract level for California were downloaded directly from the U.S. Census Bureau’s data portal.
 These tables originate from the ACS 5-year estimates (2019-2023) and include counts of households by number of vehicles available.
+Specific table Numbers: B25044, B08141
+The most recent ACS release was 2019-2023 5 Year, downloaded November 2025 Original Format was CSV obtained from data.census.go Tract shapefile source (TIGER/Line), join key (STATE+COUNTY+TRACT) ad the data quality was improved by removing zero-household tracts and coastal water polygons could be removed.
+Origially Tiger/Line shaefiles were in EPSG 4269 which were reprojected to the correct StatePlane EPSG:2230.

 Several tracts along the California coastline contain no permanent housing (e.g., beaches or offshore water polygons).
 These areas naturally lack household-level vehicle data and therefore appear as missing.
 To avoid misinterpreting these geographic artifacts as data gaps, these non-residential coastal tracts are to be removed from the final visualization.

 To compute cars per household, the total estimated number of vehicles was approximated by combining ACS categories (1 vehicle, 2 vehicles, and 3-or-more vehicles) and dividing this by the total number of occupied households.
 Because both the numerator and denominator have associated margins of error (MOEs), the reliability of this ratio cannot be evaluated by simply dividing standard errors or using a naïve propagation formula.

 ### EV Chargers per Population Density in California (2021-24) County Wise:
 The EV charger dataset used in this project was obtained from the California Energy Commission (energy.ca.gov), which provides statewide public and private charging infrastructure records.
-The raw dataset included stations from multiple years and formats, along with several partially reported 2025 entries.
+The raw dataset included stations from multiple years and types of chargers, along with several partially reported 2025 entries.
+The data was available in CSV format and is updated on a quaterly basis.
+The data accessed from this project was after Q3 of 2025.
 To ensure consistency, the dataset was cleaned by:

 Removing incomplete or future-dated 2025 records